PythonMLlearner/Stock_Price_Prediction/README.md

 ### Dataset creation:
              For data collection I used yahoo finance.
-Yahoo Finance is a database with stock prices for various companies.The stock data obtained from yahoo contains the following parameters:
+Yahoo Finance is a database with stock prices for various companies.The Pandas datareader is a sub package that allows one to create a dataframe from various internet datasources, currently including: Yahoo!.The stock data obtained from yahoo contains the following parameters:

                    *  •	Date
                    *  •	Open